"The hours of folly are measured by the clock, but of wisdom, no clock can measure."

 Some 15-year olds are ready, academically at least, for college.
 There is nothing left for high school to offer them.
 Let's call these kids "Exes."

-Others aren't ready for tenth grade yet.
+Other 15-year olds aren't ready for tenth grade yet.
 Somewhere along the line, they've missed a few puzzle pieces that fit together to create a sophomore.
 Thus, these kids will spend the entire academic year quaking, cheating, hiding, or goofing, and wind up feeling really crappy about themselves, and making their teacher wish she had followed her father's suggestion that she become a systems analyst.
 We'll call the unready students "Ohs."***

-So now you have Exes and Ohs in the same room, and the teacher doesn't know whether to "shit or go blind" as they say on the streets.
+So now you have Exes (advanced) and Ohs (not ready) in the same room, and the teacher doesn't know whether to "shit or go blind" as they say on the streets.
 Who is her audience?
 Does she talk down to the Ohs while boring the bejeebers out of the Exes?
 Does she attempt (probably unsuccessfully) to elevate the discourse to the Exes' level while baffling and intimidating the Ohs?

 And, having driven herself to distraction foolishly trying to find, identify, edit and revise all the errors that make up Ohs' well-intentioned Pandemonium of Nonsense, does she do Ex the disservice of using her essay -- part Cicero, part Fitzgerald -- as a sabbatical from the rigors of discouraging the Oh from ever writing again?